 For those who are have climbed to a middle manager position, a career coach could be someone who can help you take the next step in your career.
 They can either help you to prepare for getting a promotion in your current company or develop a general career path and skills to develop through your current position, so when a new opportunity comes along, you will be ready to jump upon it.

 They can either help you prepare for getting a raise or helping you take more leadership and responsibility roles in your current company.

 For those looking for a new job.
 A career coach can boost your job hunting adventure by helping you through the resume and interview process.
 Look for a coach who was a recruiter or HR professional and they can tell you exactly how well you performed, what you need to work on, and how to better communicate yourself.
 They can also help you set a goal and follow up with you several times a month to make sure you are on track.

-BFF Tokyo has collaborated with seasoned career and executive coach John Cunningham to bring you an ultimate guide to career coaches in Japan - this article coming in June 2020.
+BFF Tokyo has collaborated with seasoned career and executive coach John Cunningham to bring you an ultimate guide to career coaches in Japan.

 Bonus - Job Hunting in Japan in 2020 and 2021